.

 Enhancing Research Productivity with SDMS

-SDMS can also be leveraged to improve research productivity through collaborative efforts between various departments or organizations.
-By providing a centralized platform for data storage and management, SDMS promotes effective communication and collaboration, ultimately driving innovation and progress in the laboratory environment.
+SDMS can improve research productivity through collaborative efforts between various departments or organizations.
+By providing a centralized data storage and management platform, SDMS promotes effective communication and collaboration, ultimately driving innovation and progress in the laboratory environment.

 Computerized Maintenance Management System (CMMS)

-A computerized maintenance management system (CMMS), sometimes also referred to as a CMMIS (computerized maintenance management information system), plays a vital role in helping laboratories optimize performance against the key metric of reliable uptime.
+A computerized maintenance management system (CMMS), sometimes called a CMMIS (computerized maintenance management information system), helps laboratories optimize performance against the key metric of reliable uptime.

 CMMS achieves this by scheduling, managing, and reporting on maintenance operations, with its database serving as a central repository for information about an organization's assets, equipment, materials, and other resources.